Goecha La Trek:

 Sikkim Darjeeling and surrounding region is known for its moist weather, almost year around.
 At higher altitude dampness adds on top of the natural cold conditions.

 Usually the minimum temperature of a place is attained early in the morning, 3 to 5 am.
 During Goecha la trek, there are couple of days (one being the Dzongri top and the other to Goecha La) when you have to leave camp early in the morning.
-During spring expect the minimum temperature to be around 0°C at Dzongri and Lamuney.
+In spring expect the minimum temperature to be around 0°C at Dzongri and Lamuney.
 In October the temperatures will be similar and temperatures plummet further in late October/November.
-In November temperature may go down as low as -5°C at Dzongri/Lamuney.
+In November temperature may go down as low as -5°C at Dzongri and -10°C at Lamuney.
 Do account strong wind at times which in turn can make you feel colder.
-This is the wind chill factor and feels like temperature can be as low as -10°C. Temperature inside tent will be around 10°C warmer than that of outside.
+This is the wind chill factor and feels like temperature can be as lower than the actual.
+Temperature inside tent will be around 10°C warmer than that of outside.
 During daytime the temperature will be cooler and can vary from 10°C to 25°C depending upon season and altitude.

 Click here to view the List of Things to carry in Goecha la trek or Download the PDF